MP

 Bijective Proof: The Mathematical Framework Your Data Migration Is Missing

 Every system migration transforms data.
-Almost none of them prove the transformation is correct.
-Here is the mathematics that changes that.
+Almost none prove the transformation is correct.

 Article 3 · April 2026